 Homework is the additional practice of skills taught in the classroom.
 It is assigned at the discretion of each teacher and is to be useful for the mastering of the skills taught.
-Students are required to complete all assignments.
+Students are required to complete all assignments and will receive at least one daily grade per week.